Honey Soy Chicken

 - ¼ cup pure honey

 - Using paper towels, thoroughly dry each piece of chicken.
 (Do not skip this step, as moisture from chicken will negatively affect results.)
 Use a fork to poke holes everywhere on all sides of chicken pieces.
-Lay drumsticks in baking pans (may need to use 2 pans) making sure not to crowd pieces.
+Lay drumsticks in foil-lined rimmed baking sheet or two baking pans, making sure not to crowd pieces.
 Evenly sprinkle kosher salt and black pepper over drumsticks.

-- In a bowl, combine cooking wine, honey, and soy sauce; stir well to incorporate.
+- In a bowl, combine cooking wine, honey, and soy sauce; use a whisk to mix well.
 Pour mixture evenly over drumsticks.
 Rotate drumsticks to coat.
-Let sit in for 1 hour at moderate room temp, rotating once in between.
+Let chicken marinade for 1 hour at moderate room temp, rotating once in between.
 Meanwhile, preheat oven to 350F, with rack on middle position.

 - Cover pans tightly with foil and bake 45 minutes.
-Uncover pans and bake another 20-25 minutes, rotating drumsticks once in between to get a nice browning on all sides.
-Serve while warm, with sauce from the pan.
+Uncover pans and bake another 20-25 minutes, rotating drumsticks once or twice in between to get a nice browning on all sides.
+Serve while warm, with thickened sauce from the pan.

-- *Note: You can find Asian rice cooking wine in the Asian aisles of most major grocery stores nowadays.
-I use Michiu brand, but any brand will work.
+- Rice cooking wine can be found in ethnic aisles of some major grocery stores and definitely in Asian grocery stores.
+I use Shaoxing Cooking Wine, but you can use your preferred brand.
 If you can’t find it, you can try substituting with dry sherry.